SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 The fixed URL path is <kbd>/notifications2/consumer/</kbd> and there are only two query string arguments:

-* **Required query string argument: token.** The name of this query string parameter is "token" and the value must be a valid token in the form of a JWT token string as returned by a create token request to the [token method](https://{{<domain-c8y>}}/api/{{< c8y-current-version >}}/#section/#tokens) of the Notifications 2.0 API.
+* `token` (required).
+Its value must be a valid token in the form of a JWT token string as returned by a create token request to the [Tokens methods](https://{{< domain-c8y >}}/api/{{< c8y-current-version >}}/#tag/Tokens) of the Notifications 2.0 API.
 Including the token as a query string parameter avoids having to set an HTTP header which can be an issue for some WebSocket clients or proxies.

 * `consumer` (optional).
 Its value is a non blank unique name for the consumer.
 While this parameter is optional it must be used for shared subscriptions (shared subscriptions are scaled out / parallel subscriptions, rather than exclusive subscriptions) if notifications for a particular device are to be delivered to the same named consumer instance in the scaled out set of consumers.